kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Now that we have introduced multiple linear regression to expand our models, we also consider these sort of cases:

 	-	We want to predict yield, but want to indicate whether a radial or axial impeller was used in the reactor and learn whether it has any effect on yield.
-	-	Use an indicator variable to show if the raw material came from the supplier in Spain, India, or Vietnam and interpret its effect on yield.
+	-	Use an indicator variable to show if the raw material came from the supplier in Spain, India, or Vietnam and interpret the effect of supplier on yield.

 	..	figure:: images/Mixing_-_flusso_assiale_e_radiale.jpg
 		:width: 500px
 		:align: center
 		:scale: 40

 	Axial and radial blades; figure from `Wikipedia <http://en.wikipedia.org/wiki/Impelle>`_

 We will start with the simplest case, using the example of the radial or axial impeller.
 We wish to understand the effect on yield, :math:`y [\mu\text{g}]`, as a function of the impeller type, and impeller speed, :math:`x`.